No products in the cart.

 Audio program! (check our CLE Programs page for live versions)

-This hour long webinar will familiarize you with the patchwork of federal and state laws related to Franchises in Florida.
+This hour long recording will familiarize you with the patchwork of federal and state laws related to Franchises in Florida.
 Perspectives from both the franchisor and franchisee will be explored.

 You’ll get a terrific introduction to franchising,from both the Franchisors’s and Franchisee’s Perspective, our faculty will define the important terms you really need to know, and discuss myths vs. realities.
 He’ll then get into the FTC rules, elements of a franchise, documents and Florida state law.
 Lastly, he’ll end with dangerous contract clauses and what is negotiable.